-Meet the 2022-2023 CJA officers, who are leading one of Chicago’s oldest organizations of journalists.
+Meet the 2024-2026 CJA officers, who are leading one of Chicago’s oldest organizations of journalists.

 Stephanie Choporis, President

-Stephanie Choporis is a multimedia journalist who has been telling stories across the Chicago area for nearly a decade.
+Stephanie Choporis is a multimedia journalist who has been telling stories across the Chicago area for a decade.

 In 2014, she joined the Chicago Journalists Association as the inaugural Associate Board Chairman, a committee specifically geared for college students and recent graduates.
 During her four years in this role, she grew the board to roughly 15 directors, organized journalism events/workshops and regularly contributed articles for CJA’s website.
 She also launched the organization’s Facebook and Twitter pages and organically grew them to several hundred followers.
 In 2018, she was promoted to Vice President/Secretary.

 Aside from CJA, she served as the co-founder and managing editor of Happenstance, a mobile app that aimed to share little-known mini-podcasts about the people and places in the city, from 2015-2020.
 While there, she oversaw the production of 80 mini-podcasts and handled all company communication.
 Happenstance was named one of four Tech + Apps finalists at the RedEye’s 2017 Big Idea Awards and voted a top exhibiting startup at Chicago’s 2018 FUND Conference.
-She is currently a freelance writer in Chicago.

 Executive Board of Directors